[Above: Close-up of the eagle from the Olympic bell.]

 [Above: An Olympic cancel.]

-[Above: An rare Olympic postcard.]
+[Above: A rare Olympic postcard.]

 [Above: Two years later, a sporting event held in Breslau.]